‘No Time to Die’ review: Daniel Craig’s final Bond mission stirs in the best and worst of the series

 One, final Bond song.

-It’s nuanced, but could be a crucial ingredient into what will make the final scenes hit hardest for viewers who’ve loved this portrayal of Bond since the beginning.
+It’s nuanced but could be a crucial ingredient in what will make the final scenes hit hardest for viewers who’ve loved this portrayal of Bond since the beginning.
 And unlike this movie, they’ll have time to live through it all over again, and again, until someone else inevitably comes along to fill the suit.

 No Time to Die opens in theaters on September 30 in the United Kingdom and on October 8 in the United States.
 Watch the full trailer here.